hhariri/leanpub-plugin/README.md

     gradle build

 It uses the [Gradle IntelliJ Plugin](https://github.com/JetBrains/gradle-intellij-plugin) to build plugins which does all the heavyweight lifting.
 Note, this is not the Gradle plugin for IntelliJ IDEA (which already ships with the IDE) but a Gradle plugin for plugin development.
-Too many plugins there?
-It's fine actually.
+Inception?